eggbit/handmadequake_osx/readme.md

 So that's the plan.
 I may go all the way or I'll hit a snag and the project might not get very far.
 No promises.

+## Differences
+This project is going to diverge from the main Handmade Quake project in several fundamental ways:

+#### SDL 2
+Graphics, sound, input, and event processing will all be taken care of by SDL 2.
+While this project's goal is  to get everything running on OSX, I don't intend on writing any platform-specific code.

+#### C11
+Quake was written between 1994 and 1996 when C89 would have been the standard.
+C's evolved  a lot since then and I'll be using the latest standard throughout the project.

+#### Functions, Naming Conventions, and Structure
+I intended on following along with the project's overall structure but I have my own preferred naming and formatting style (eg. `com_check_parm` instead of `COM_CheckParm`).
+Global variables are a huge pet peeve of mind so some function definitions might change as well.

+Functions may also change in behavior.
+For example, in the main series and in the original Quake source, the `COM_CheckParm` function simply tested for the existence of an argument.
+You would then need to fetch the associated argument value manually.
+In my `com_check_parm` function the return value is the parameter's associated value, if one exists.
+So if you passed `-width 640` to my Quake executable, passing `"-width"` to `com_check_parm` would return `"640"`.

+I won't change every single function but if I see an opportunity to make a bit of code a little more convenient, I'll give it a shot.

+In short, don't expect a copy/paste job.

 # License
 The MIT License (MIT)